triton9000/windows-to-wsl2-screenshots/README.md

 # Windows-to-WSL2 Screenshot Bridge

-🚀 **Auto-save Windows screenshots to WSL2 and paste paths directly into Claude Code**
+🚀 **Auto-save Windows screenshots to WSL2 and paste paths directly into Claude Code, VS Code, or any application**

 This tool was created to solve the annoying workflow of taking screenshots in Windows and getting them into Claude Code in WSL2.
-It automatically saves your screenshots and copies the file path to your clipboard so you can just Ctrl+V into Claude Code.
+It automatically saves your screenshots and copies the file path to your clipboard so you can just Ctrl+V into Claude Code, VS Code, or any application that needs file paths.

 ## What it does

 1. **Take screenshot** (Win+Shift+S, Win+PrintScreen, etc.)
 2. **Auto-saves** to `~/.screenshots/` in WSL2
 3. **Auto-copies path** to clipboard
-4. **Paste into Claude Code** with Ctrl+V
+4. **Paste into Claude Code, VS Code, or any app** with Ctrl+V

-Perfect for the Claude Code workflow where you need to quickly share screenshots.
+Perfect for Claude Code workflows, VS Code documentation, or any development scenario where you need to quickly share screenshots.

 ## Requirements